 Conduction Convection Radiation Heat flows from hot end to cold end.
 Particles of the medium simply oscillate but do not leave their place.
-Each particle absorbing heat is mobile.
 Heat flows without any intervening medium in the form of electromagnetic waves.
 Medium is necessary for conduction.
 Medium is necessary for convection.
 Medium is not necessary for radiation.
 It is a slow process.
 It is also a slow process.
 It is a very fast process.
 Path of heat flow may be zig-zag.
 Path may be zig-zag or curved.
 Path is a straight line.
 Conduction takes place in solids.
 Convection takes place in fluids.
 Radiation takes place in gaseous and transparent media.

-The temperature of the In this process also the There is no change in medium increases through temperature of medium the temperature of the medium.
+The temperature of the medium increases through which heat flows.
+There is no change in the temperature of the medium.